kendy92/dotNetProject/README.md

-# dotNetProject
+# DOT.NET PROJECT
-#Team 4 dotNetProject
+TEAM 4
+**Submission Deadline: 23/01/2018**

-#5 features:
+## 5 features:

-#Donation - Iyri
+1. Donation - Iyri
-#FAQs - Aqs
+2. FAQs - Aqs [Done]
-#Recruitment -  Lee
+3. Recruitment -  Lee [Done]
-#Contact form - Rajan
+4. Contact form - Rajan
-#Book an appointment - Svia
+5. Book an appointment - Svia

+Notice:
+- Please download MasterDB class and modify the connection information to start using it.
+- One feature has at least 2 minimum pages including feature_model (contain SQL Query) and feature_html (Styling and HTML code).
+Please refer to recruitment or FAQ features for more information.